microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 Drawbacks:

-* The chunking algorithm is inflexible.
+* The chunking process is inflexible.
 Traversing trees of certain shapes will require jumping around to different parts of the B-tree even when traversing nodes that are adjacent in the `logical tree`.
 There is no sort order or chunk size that can guarantee good locality for all regions of a tree of arbitrary shape.
 Accessing any node in the tree is an asynchronous operation because any part of the logical tree might belong to a chunk that has not yet been downloaded.
 * The implementation is more complicated than the simple chunk tree.

 Potential Optimizations: